PolymeshAssociation/Grants-Program/rfps/README.md

 ----

-### WalletConnect for Substrate
+### Mobile Wallet Options for Polymesh

 - [:arrow_right: walletconnect-for-substrate.md](./walletconnect-for-substrate.md)
 - **Proposer:** Polymath Research

 #### Project Description :page_facing_up:

-Allows any backend wallet software to be used within a dApp.
+Approaches like WalletConnect allow a dApp to delegate transaction signing to any arbitrary wallet, including mobile wallets, via QR codes and direct communication with the wallet.

+This broadens the range of wallets that could be used with Polymesh dApps giving users more choices for how to secure their private keys.

-**Business Rationale:** Allows custodial wallet solutions (e.g. DigiVault).
+**Business Rationale:** Allows a broader range of wallet solutions, including both custodial, MPC-based and self-custodial.

 **Approximate time (person week):** 12 weeks.